L-Heidrich/L-Heidrich/README.md

 ## My Bachelor's Thesis: Adversarial Examples - Attacks, Defences, and Implementations 🎓

 In my thesis, I have explored how deep neural networks can be fooled in the task of image classification.
 The repository contains scripts and examples demonstrating how to attack a model trained on MNIST, as well as my thesis which explains how adversarial examples work.
+[Link to thesis repository](https://github.com/L-Heidrich/Adversarial-Examples-MNIST)

 ##
 Social: <br>